dyrwi/dyrwi.github.io/_posts/2018-09-26-Hello_World.md

 classes: wide
 toc: true
 toc_label: "My contents"
-toc_icon = "cog"
+toc_icon: "cog"
 ---

 # Welcome

 **Hello world**, this is my first Jekyll blog post.

 I hope you like it!
-Wow
+Wow I have now changed it

 ### Jekyll Highlight Tag